Agentic-Intelligence-Lab/Agentic-Intelligence-Lab.github.io/index.md

 # Research Areas

-Our team at the Department of Data and Systems Engineering, The University of Hong Kong, is dedicated to advancing research in Machine Learning, Sequential Decision Making, and Embodied AI.
+Our team at the Department of Data and Systems Engineering, The University of Hong Kong, specializes in **Learning for Sequential Decision-Making and Continuous Control.**

+We are particularly interested in advancing the following research areas:

+- Theoretical foundations, algorithm design, and applications of (multi-agent) reinforcement learning;
+- Developing a unified theoretical framework for reinforcement learning, optimal control, and stochastic optimization;
+- Scaling laws in sequential decision-making, with a special emphasis on efficient (multi-agent) Monte Carlo Tree Search algorithms;
+- Robotic foundation models;
+- End-to-end multi-modal learning for humanoid robotic control and its industrial applications;
+- Post-training techniques for large language model agents and their applications in sequential decision-making.

 {% include section.html %}